– Mt. Meeker – 13,911′

 I soon found the trail leading to Storm Pass, with the only real negative being just how large Estes Cone appeared to be from there.
 7,300(ish) feet down, 700 to go.
 Time to put on the big boy pants.

-In fact, this trail has more cairns than I have ever seen in my life.
+But what’s funny is that this trail has more cairns than I have ever seen in my life.
 By far.
-I am serious – there must have been over 200 cairns on the 0.7 mile stretch.
+There must have been over 200 cairns on the 0.7 mile stretch.
 At times, they were literally every 30 feet along the trial.
 And they were not little piles of rocks either.
 These were legit, neatly stacked, high cairns.
 At almost any given time, I could look and see probably 10 of them.
 It is almost as if some passive aggressive Park Ranger got pissed at how bad the trail was and decided to make a statement by building the most cairned trail in the entire world.
 Either that or too many gapers got off route and were eaten by the infamous RMNP gaper eating alpine pedo-panda, necessitating better markers.

 Whatever the reason for them being there, I could not help but laugh at how excessive it all was.
 So much for leave no trace….